-This sandwich is a vegetarian version of a hoagie served at Chickie's Italian Deli in Philadelphia.
+This intensely flavorful, cheese-laden sandwich is a vegetarian version of a hoagie served at Chickie’s Italian Deli in Philadelphia.
 This recipe first appeared in our April 2011 special Sandwich Issue with the article Sandwich City.

 - 1 cup flour